 If you arrived in the UK more than 10 days ago, you do not need to continue self-isolation once you have had symptoms for 7 days and your temperature has returned to normal.
 Symptoms of a cough or changes to your sense of smell or taste can last for several weeks after the infection has gone and so you can stop self-isolating even if you have these symptoms.
 The household you are staying with should isolate for 10 days from day after your symptoms start.

 If you develop new symptoms or your existing symptoms worsen within your 10-day isolation period, then please contact NHS Wales 111 again and follow their advice.

 A limited number of people travelling to Wales may be covered by categories of exemption (no isolation) or exception (must isolate but can leave for work purposes).
 The categories are different for ‘red list’ countries and ‘amber list’ countries.
 Read the detailed guidance on who does not need to isolate.

 Like everyone in the Wales, if you get the symptoms of coronavirus you should not travel and should immediately isolate even if otherwise you are exempt.
 You must follow the guidance on staying safe and social distancing.

 An adult who contravenes an isolation requirement or provides false or misleading information to the Government commits an offence.

 A fixed penalty notice will be issued which provides that person with the opportunity to pay the penalty within 28 days to avoid being convicted of the offence.
-The first penalty will be for the sum of £60 and every subsequent penalty will be double the amount of the last penalty (i.e. 2nd penalty £120, 3rd penalty £240 etc.).
+The first penalty will be for the sum of £500 and subsequent penalties will be £1000, £2000, to a maximum of £4000.